What were the producers of League of Gods (封神传奇) hoping to achieve with this outrageous retelling of the classic Chinese saga?

 Sadly, novelty and potential are soon wasted by what I can only describe as terrible execution.
 By this, I don’t just mean the amateurish CGI (by western standards), or weak acting, or bland depictions of main characters.
 I’m referring to the whole looking for a “Sword of Light” device.

 * To elaborate, swords do not feature heavily in Investiture of the Gods.
 Neither were there any memorable ones in sister works like Journey to the West.
 Within Investiture, the most powerful artifacts were things like the dioramas, glided trees, seals, a GOURD with a hideous secret, etc. All artifacts also had lyrical, abstract names.
 None were so-and-so of light, of freedom, and so on.
-The latter is so western in feel.
+The latter is not a literary device in classic Chinese fantasy writing.

 Check out my other snappy movie reviews.